 - Can you establish what data would, therefore, have been on the backup subject to the incident…and does this contain anything sensitive?

 - Protecture clients could consider using our Breach Log, which has an Assessment tool where you can ask yourself questions about the breach and “score” the impact.

-- And in Covid19 times, where online scams are more likely, and cybercriminals will use any data to improve (personalise) their phishing emails, it might mean there is an increased need and expectation to inform people (even if the risk is low) so they have the knowledge to at least lookout for anything unusual.
+- In Covid19 times, where online scams are more likely, and cybercriminals will use any data to improve (personalise) their phishing emails, it might mean there is an increased need and expectation to inform people.

 - This is what happened with Easyjet – see our article here: https://protecture.org.uk/delayed-flight-easyjet-and-when-to-report-a-breach/

 - Review your contract with Blackbaud to understand the position on liability.
 Then consider whether or not this is reportable to your insurers or any of your regulators.